arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is an Anti-corruption Layer?
 * Could you write a Thread-Safe Singleton class?
 * Could you implement Objects in terms of Higher Order Functions, and vice-versa?
+* Show with an example that global objects are evil.

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>